yeehaa123/presentation-moonconf/slides.md

 —Obie Fernandez

 <!--

-1. The current transition towards so-called serverless architectures, means that the frontend is becoming more and more important.
+The current transition towards so-called serverless architectures means that the frontend is becoming more and more important.
 Obie Fernandez, for instance, claims:

 "Serverless" application architectures offer tremendous cost savings and colossal horizontal scaling ability, with the side benefit of encouraging loosely coupled design.
 The advantages are so profound, that the days of monolithic application servers might be numbered."